Sit, cross or stand in awe with these high and mighty bridges

 This suspension bridge connects Manhattan and Brooklyn.
 It was designed by John Augustus Roebling and his son, Washington.
 It opened on May 24, 1883 and today accommodates more than 100,000 travelers per day.

-Give your eyes the eye-candy they deserve, and pay a visit to these beautiful modern wonders.
-Start planning your trip with your friends or by yourself at Trekeffect, and get amazing tips and insights!
+Start planning your trip with your friends or family with Trekeffect, and get amazing and fabulous travel must-haves!